wangjun-microsoft/Cognitive-Documentation/Content/en-us/QnAMaker/SubscriptionKeys.md

 Weight: 86
 -->

-# Subscription keys #
+# Authentication & Subscription keys #
+You will need a Microsoft Account if you don't already have one, to sign in to the portal.

+You will receive a unique pair of keys.
+The second one is just a spare.
+Please do not share the secret keys with anyone

-Each MSA login to the tool is assigned a subscription key.
-This subscription key is used to track your usage of the service and need to be part of every request, as mentioned in the API section.
+These subscription keys are used to track your usage of the service and need to be part of every request, as mentioned in the API section.
-To view your subscription keys, go to Subscription keys.
+To view your subscription keys, go to Settings.

 ![alt text](./Images/kbSubscription.png)